 - Steam potatoes: Peel potatoes, cut them in half, and steam them in a medium saucepan for about 10 minutes or until soft.

-- Make a dough: Add potato starch and salt and blend to make a dough.
+- Make a Dough: Transfer the potatoes to a large bowl and mash them.
+Add potato starch and salt and blend to make a dough.

-- Make a round shape: Grab a piece of dough, roll it, and press it with your palm to form a shape.
+- Make a Round Shape: Grab a piece of dough, roll it, and press it with your palm to form a shape.

-- Pan-fry: Heat a frying pan over medium heat, pour oil, place the potato mochi, and pan fry for 2 minutes or until golden brown on each side.
+- Pan-fry: Heat a frying pan over medium heat, pour oil, place the potato mochi, and pan-fry for 2 minutes or until golden brown on each side.

-- Mitarashi glaze: Add sugar, soy sauce, potato starch, and water to a saucepan over medium heat and mix until thickened.
+- Mitarashi Glaze: Add sugar, soy sauce, potato starch, and water to a saucepan over medium heat and mix until thickened.

 Video